thradams/cake/ownership.md

 ### Nullable Pointers

 The qualifier `_Opt` explicitly indicates when a pointer is nullable, while the absence of the qualifier implies that a pointer is non-nullable.
-This qualifier applies exclusively to pointers and is placed after the `*` symbol, in the same manner as `const`.
+This qualifier applies exclusively to pointers and is placed after  `*` in the same way as `const`.

-For instance, the standard function `strdup` is can be declared as:
+The declaration

 ```c
 char * _Opt strdup(const char * src);
 ```

-This indicates that the result may be null, while the argument must point to a valid string.
+says that `strdup` is a function that expects a non nullable pointer as argument and returns a nullable pointer.

-Since the absence of the _Opt qualifier indicates that the pointer is non-null, it is necessary to explicitly indicate when this rule applies.
-This is managed through the #pragma nullable enable directive.
+Since `_Opt` is new, and the absence of the `_Opt` qualifier indicates that the pointer is non-null, we need to specify where in the code these rules apply.
+This is accomplished with the `#pragma nullable enable` directive.
+After `#pragma nullable enable`, the compiler will assume that the code has been reviewed and that the `_Opt` qualifier has been added where necessary to indicate that the pointer may be null, while it is omitted when the pointer cannot be null

 #### Example 1: Warning for Non-Nullable Pointers